1. Is the course load manageable with the medical curriculum?

 5. How is the support for finding research mentors?

 There is a lot of support for finding mentors.
 Students work individually with Dr. Karen Zier, the PORTAL program director, to find researchers for summer projects and the scholarly year.
-All students who participate in research at Sinai submit evaluations of their mentors and projects, so she has a lot of information available about students' experiences with various researchers.
+All students who participate in research at the School submit evaluations of their mentors and projects, so she has a lot of information available about students' experiences with various researchers.
 The PORTAL students also meet with Dr. Zier in a group throughout the year to discuss issues such as finding a mentor and selecting a research project.

 6. What are the benefits of pursuing a joint MD/MSCR?